University financial system integration spans technology services

 The university required that each campus and department integrate with the university's PeopleSoft financial management system, the main repository for all cost data, purchasing, wages and salary - and any other financial transactions.
 RSM was then engaged for ongoing support of the university's existing Dynamics GP implementation and new projects, including SharePoint integration services to Dynamics GP, application development services and the RSM managed IT services solution.

 Part of this project included development of a proprietary platform that integrates Dynamics GP with its legacy costing systems for seamless data transfer, tracking, access and reporting.
 Today, this platform is known as Technical Service Request (TSR).
 The TSR system allows for the input and tracking of service request data and is integrated with Dynamics GP project data.
 Data is also shared with the new purchase request system to enable the automated creation of purchase orders within Dynamics GP.

 Dynamics GP project accounting is utilized to track time and materials usage and generate billing and vendor payment invoices, as well as offering the ability to view historical data.
 The billing and purchase invoice data is uploaded to the university's PeopleSoft system via an automated export.

 In addition to proactive monitoring for errors and potential system failures, the solution also provides patch management of all systems to ensure timely protection from emerging security vulnerabilities.
-Systems are monitored 24/7, and tickets for any issues are automatically created and addressed by the RSM IT-Vision staff.
+Systems are monitored 24/7, and tickets for any issues are automatically created and addressed by the RSM managed IT services staff.
 This provides a fail-safe process and peace of mind for staff that their systems will be available and continue running smoothly.